goran1010/inventory-application/README.md

-# express-template
+# Inventory Application

-This is a template for Node.js, express, postgreSQL projects.
+This is an inventory application made using Express and PostgreSQL.